The journal

 Supports

-Philosophia Scientiæ is published with the support of The Institute for Humanities and Social Sciences (CNRS), the Université de Lorraine and of the French National Book Centre (CNL).
+Philosophia Scientiæ is published with the support of The CNRS Humanities & Social Sciences and the Université de Lorraine.